Crossovo/OpenMilkfoam/README.md

 The resistors, LEDs, connectors and cables.

 The new replacement board is controlled via transistors.

 So we need an additional 2xBC337 and 2x1k resistors.
+The new pcb board and one wemos D1 mini.

-## Into the jura milk frother
+## Jump into the jura milk frother
 There are 2 circuit boards in the milk frother.

 ### Boards